andreian02/sveltekit-blog02/posts/05_may.md

 ## How does Order and Chaos affects Motivation

 Sveltekit internally uses [Vite](https://vitejs.dev/) as its build tool.
+XXXXX

 This surely provided the `faster and leaner` experince they promised.
 The `HMR` was absolutely instantaneous.